In the article Build your own retro SmartHome display via analogue displays, is explained how to assemble your own Retro SmartHome display.

 Example NodeCode to supply the PanelMeter with data

-Of course, you still need a "backend" to feed your PanelMeter with data.
+Of course, you still need a “backend” to feed your PanelMeter with data.
 Various SmartHome systems are very suitable for this.
 This can be implemented very easily with NodeRed, for example.
-You can find tips on this in the article NodeRed – Nerdiys PanelMeter with weather data.
+You can find tips on this in the article NodeRed – Supply Nerdiys-PanelMeter with weather data.

 Available features

-- Automatic scaling and display of values on individual and all analog displays.
+• Automatic scaling and display of values on individual and all analogue displays.

 Planned features

-- Possibility to use the analogue displays as minutes and hours.
+• Possibility of using the analogue displays as minute and hour displays.

 changelog